Greginkansas/-openhab-openhab1wiki/ZWave-Security-Testing.md

 - Lock and unlock a door lock
 - Reports battery percentage
 - Update Lock status
+- Set user codes - see

-**What it doesn't do (yet!)**  not a wishlist, just things that are necessary for the bare minimum functionality that aren't working yet
+**Limitations/Known Issues**  not a wishlist, just things that are necessary for the bare minimum functionality that aren't working yet
+- Do not do a habmin reinitialize on a door lock.
+It has been known to cause issues and require a new secure repairing to restore functionality
 - Trying to perform lock/unlock commands too quickly will result in failure.
 Ideally some sort of message would appear preventing the user from doing this

 ##Instructions